Aider-AI/aider/README.md

 * `aider` will apply the edits suggested by GPT-4 directly to your source files.
 * `aider` will automatically commit each changeset to your local git repo with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo `aider` changes or use standard git workflows to manage longer sequences of changes.
 * `aider` can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
-* `aider` gives GPT a
+* `aider` can give GPT a
-[map of your entire git repo](https://aider.chat/docs/ctags.html), so it can ask for permission to review whichever files seem relevant to your requests.
+[map of your entire git repo](https://aider.chat/docs/ctags.html), which helps it understand and modify large codebases.
-* You can also edit the files using your editor while chatting with `aider`.
+* You can edit the files by hand using your editor while chatting with `aider`.
   * `aider` will notice if you edit the files outside the chat.
   * It will help you commit these out-of-band changes, if you'd like.
   * It will bring the updated file contents into the chat.